cpp-lln-lab/CPP_HPC/doc/run_fmriprep.md

 !!!
 Warning

     1. Read the fmriprep documentation to know what you are doing and how the arguments of the run call effects the results
+    2. All the paths and email are set afte Marco's users for demosntration.
-    2. Edit the scripts with the info you need to make it run for your user (check the paths and the `username` etc.)
+    3. Edit the scripts with the info you need to make it run for your user from top to buttom of the script, do not over look the first "commented" chunk cause it is not a real commented section (check the email and job report path, data paths and the `username` etc.).

 ```bash
 {% include "cpp_fmriprep.slurm" %}